Product Design Process: Ten Steps

 How to Improve Your Design Process

-And now – some simple recommendations for improving the new product design process:
+And now – some simple recommendations for improving the new digital product design process:

 - Study your customers thoroughly.
 In order to determine the direction for the future design of the product as accurately as possible, carefully study those for whom it is intended (do not neglect the user research step, in particular, compiling the customer portraits).
 Think like your customer, behave in the same way.
 This will bring you an accurate awareness of the correctness or incorrectness of your projections.